Sunday, May 10, 2026

 More Thoughts On Change

 I've heard something interesting from women since I started seeing clients over the last couple of months.
-When their kids are with them (and not at their dad's because the parents are no longer together), they find it harder to take care of themselves and their home.
+When their kids aren't with them (like, they're at their dad's because the parents are no longer together), the women find it harder to take care of themselves and their home.
 I've heard more than one woman tell me, "It's easier to do what I need to do when I have to do it for my kids."
 These women love their children.
 Even when their health is not good, they power up for their children.
 But when it's just them?
 They don't/won't/can't.

 I can relate.